roman-milk/roman-milk.github.io/clueless-henry.md

  As I was putting the jack and the flat into the truck she thanked me for my help and offered to pay me for my help.
 I told her she could buy me a cup of coffee and a sweet roll at the Denny's that was just across the street and she smiled and told me that I had a deal.
 We introduced ourselves as we walked across the street to the restaurant.
 Her name was Tammi.
 As we sat down she said:

  "I have the feeling that I know you from somewhere."
-Report_Story #3